rubyworks/tomparse/README.md

 Ruby 2.0 finally introduces *keyword arguments* to the language.
-TomDoc's current support of argument options, as a secondary argument list of a Hash argument, doesn't take keyoword arguments into good account.
-To remedy this TomParse provides and `Options` section, and it written just like one would an `Arguments` section.
+TomDoc's current support of argument options, as a secondary argument list of a Hash argument, doesn't take keyword arguments into good account.
+To remedy this TomParse provides an `Options` section.
+It is written just like one would an `Arguments` section.

 ```ruby
   # Method to do fooey.